 The Family Service Staff assigned to each Family Group will provide a sample agenda of regular activities which will help to keep the Family Group on track during the year.
-Family Group chairpersons should refer to the calendar every month.
+Family Group chairpersons should refer to this sample agenda.

 Minutes